JeremyAnsel/xwa_hooks/xwa_hook_main/zip/readme.txt

 Each hook is implemented in a separate dll.
 The name of the dll must begin with "hook_" or "Hook_".

+If you use a custom Dinput.dll, it will conflict with this hook.
+In this case, use xwa_hook_main_no_dinput instead of xwa_hook_main.

 *** Credits ***